nicolas-angarita/texas_real_estate/README.md

  - Evaluate which model performs the best and on that model use the test data subset.

 ### Delivery (To Be Edited)
- - Create a Final Report Notebook to document conclusions, takeaways, and next steps in recommadations for predicitng BTC's Price.
+ - Create a Final Report Notebook to document conclusions, takeaways, and next steps in recommadations for predicitng Texas's Major market home prices.
 Also, inlcude visualizations to help explain why the model that was selected is the best to better help the viewer understand.

 ## Data Dictionary